 Christ's judgments are made according to what each person has been given.
 We need to internalize this practice of evaluating, especially regarding a brother.

-John Ritenbaugh observes that the over-riding motivation for the individuals bringing to Jesus the woman caught in adultery was to trap Him, impaling Him on the horns of a dilemma.
-(Condemning the woman to death would have brought Him into conflict with Roman law; not condemning Her would have brought Him into conflict with the …
+The overriding motivation for the individuals bringing to Jesus the woman caught in adultery was to trap Him, impaling Him on the horns of a dilemma.

 We need the ability to discriminate in spiritual matters.
 Grace does not cover unrepented sins nor fellowship with those contemptuous of God's laws.